syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ## Configure to show week number

-The week number of current week in a year can be shown in the calendar control by setting `ShowWeekNumber` property to true as follows.
+The week number of current week in a year can be shown in the calendar control by setting the `ShowWeekNumber` property to true as follows:

 {% tabs %}